Entertainment Calendar: Things to do this week in Metro Detroit

 SATURDAY

-Elton — the Early Years starring Kenny Metcalf at Emerald Theatre, rock, 7 p.m.
-Sat. $25.
+Nightrain – the Guns N Roses Tribute Experience at Emerald Theatre, rock, 8 p.m.
+Sat. $12.
 31 N. Walnut, Mount Clemens. ticketweb.com.

 SUNDAY